NavidMohseni/Blogdown2/content/home/experience.md

   date_start: "2016-10-01"
   description: |-
     Responsibilities include:
-    * Analyzing and enhancing the performance and reliability of our web services through analyzing the data.
+    * Analyzed and enhanced the performance and reliability of our web services through analyzing the data.
-    * Working in R&D, advertising strategies and analyzing the business development.
+    * Worked in R&D, advertising strategies and analyzed the business development.
   location: Tehran
   title: Statistician, R&D
 - company: ShahabYab